Should I invest my CPF OA?

-We receive a lot of questions about why, given the government legislated CPF Ordinary Account (OA) interest rate of 2.5%, anyone should take risk by investing their CPF money in the financial markets.
+We receive a lot of questions about why, given the government-guaranteed CPF Ordinary Account (OA) interest rate of 2.5%, anyone should take risk by investing their CPF money in the financial markets.

-Grab a coffee, and we hope this leaves you with a framework to make better investment and financial planning decisions, especially with your CPF.
+Grab a coffee.
+This is a long one, but try to make it to the end as we hope it leaves you with a framework to make better investment and financial planning decisions, especially using your CPF.
+But if you're a savvy CPF investor - jump straight to growing your wealth with us here.

-How does the government determine the CPF OA rate
+How does Singapore's government determine the CPF OA rate?

 As stated by the CPF Board, "OA monies earn either the legislated minimum interest of 2.5% per annum, or the 3-month average of major local banks' interest rates, whichever is higher.
 The OA interest rate will be maintained at 2.5% per annum from 1 October 2019 to 31 December 2019, as the computed rate of 0.64% for bank rates is lower than the legislated minimum interest rate."